chrisruis/Bayesian_phylogenetics/README.md

 Tracer can only show us the estimated date for the most recent common ancestor of the dataset.
 We can examine the dates of other nodes in the tree by using FigTree

 In addition to the log file, BEAST also outputs a file containing a posterior distribution of trees estimated during the MCMC chain.
-BEAST can extract the maximum clade credibility (MCC) tree from this distribution, which is the tree with the maximum product of the posterior clade probabilities
+BEAST can extract the maximum clade credibility (MCC) tree from this distribution, which is the tree with the maximum product of the posterior clade probabilities.
+This is the tree most commonly used for examination and publication figures

 The MCC tree is annotated with summaries from the posterior distribution of trees so we can see, for example, the most likely dates for any node in the tree, including confidence intervals

 We'll load the MCC tree for Sydney 2012 into FigTree.
-To do this, open FigTree, then select File then select Open and select the Sydney.nex.
+To do this, open FigTree, then select File then select Open and select "Sydney.nex".
 You should see a view like this:

 <img src="_figures/figtree_initial.png" width = "500">